ilsasdo/groovy-web-console/README.md

 # groovy-web-console
 A Groovy Web Console pluggable into spring-boot projects.

-Porting to spring-boot of the grails-console plugin.
+Porting of the grails-console plugin to spring-boot.

 With groovy-web-console you can execute arbitrary groovy and java code directly from a web-page, this is extremely useful when start developing a new app, or you just want a fast way to try your groovy code.